saroltah/ghost_stories/README.md

 ## Epics and user stories

 I used GitHub projects, to write down all the important features I needed in my website, using user stories.
 I divided my user stories into different categories (I would make them as epics), so it is easier to see my progress or find a story I need.
 I also labeled them by the MoSCoW prioritization: must-have, should have, could have, won’t have, and put a question mark for those, I need to do research on how to implement.
-As I started/finished a task, I moved it from the to-do list to the in-progress and then Done list.
+As I started/finished a task, I moved it from the To-do list to the In-progress and then Done list.
 I haven’t accomplished everything I planned, but I closed all issues, and the ones that are not finished, I will move to version 2 of this project.
 All user stories have acceptance criteria also.

 Github project: